acadTags/Explainable-Automated-Medical-Coding/README.md

 This project proposes an explanable automated medical coding approach based on Hierarchical Label-wise Attention Network and label embedding initialisation.
 The appraoch can be applied to multi-label text classification in any domains.

 The detail explanation of the approach is in
-* Explainable Automated Coding of Clinical Notes using Hierarchical Label-Wise AttentionNetworks and Label Embedding Initialisation, submitted to Journal of Biomedical Informatics.
+* Explainable Automated Coding of Clinical Notes using Hierarchical Label-Wise Attention Networks and Label Embedding Initialisation, submitted to Journal of Biomedical Informatics.
 Preprint to be available soon.

 ## Hierarchical Label-wise Attention Network
 <p align="center">